 Instructions

-- Cut the avocado in half.
+- Cut the avocado in half and remove the pit.
 Scoop out the flesh and reserve about a third of one half.
-Set that third aside (if you keep the pit with the avocado it will prevent it from turning brown).
+Set that third aside, keeping it with the pit to prevent browning.

-- In a blender mix together the avocado, buttermilk, salt, shallot, cayenne pepper, lime juice, pumpkin seeds and 1/2 cup water.
-Blend until completely smooth and then check for consistency.
-If you want a thinner soup add more water.
+- In a blender, combine the remaining avocado flesh, buttermilk, diced shallot, cayenne pepper, lime juice, and water.
+Blend until smooth and creamy.

 - Cook Time: 1 hour